 - 1/2 cup Madeira

 - 1/2 cup heavy cream

-- To the sauté pan add the chicken stock and scrape the bits of cooked pieces to clean pan.
-This is called deglazing the pan.
+- To the sauté pan over medium heat add the chicken stock, madeira and scrape the bits of cooked pieces on bottom of pan.

 - Add the cream, whisking to incorporate, bring to a boil and allow sauce to reduce and thicken, 2-3 minutes.
 Turn off heat then add the remaining 1 tablespoon of butter, stirring to incorporate.
 Pour sauce over chicken and serve.
 Garnish with chopped parsley.